 Anyone diagnosed with an STD should be treated, avoid sexual activity while being treated, notify all recent sexual partners, finish any medications prescribed, and take a follow-up test.

 STDs are generally treated with antibiotic and antiviral medicines.
-If you have HSV or HPV, your doctor may recommend suppressive medications that you take even when you don't have an outbreak.
-They reduce the number and length of outbreaks, as well as the likelihood that you'll pass the infection to someone else.
+If you have HSV or HPV, your doctor may recommend you take suppressive medications even when you do not have an outbreak.
+They reduce the number and length of outbreaks, as well as the likelihood that you will pass the infection to someone else.
 See also: HIV and AIDS.

-Some CAM therapies can help treat STDs -- along with conventional medicines, to prevent infection, to boost the immune system, or to reduce certain complications, such as arthritis from gonorrhea.
+Some CAM therapies can help treat STDs, along with conventional medicines, to prevent infection, boost the immune system, or reduce certain complications, such as arthritis from gonorrhea.

-Some CAM therapies can help treat specific STDs, including human papilloma virus and herpes viral infections.
+Some CAM therapies can help treat specific STDs, including HPV and herpes viral infections.
 Check with your health care provider about which supplements might work for you, and about how herbs and supplements may interact with prescription and non-prescription drugs.

-CAM therapies don't offer a cure or a single treatment for any STD.
+CAM therapies do not offer a cure or a single treatment for any STD.
 You still need to see your doctor and take conventional medications.
 Even during treatment, STDs remain highly contagious.
-You need to take precautions so that you don't transmit the STD to your sexual partner (see "Prevention" section).
+You need to take precautions so that you do not transmit the STD to your sexual partner (see "Prevention" section).